Alan Hunte: Playing career

+In November 1997, Hull signed Hunte, along with his St Helens teammates Steve Prescott and Simon Booth, for a combined fee of £350,000.

 Hunte later moved to Warrington Wolves and Salford City Reds.

 Hunte also switched codes to Rugby Union, joining Pontypridd RFC in 2000 in a blaze of publicity.
 Hunte's career at Pontypridd was short lived, however, as he struggled to come to grips with the vagaries of the Union code.